ascopes/protobuf-maven-plugin/README.md

 ## Usage

-The proposed usage at the time of writing will be something along the lines of:
+Full documentation with usage examples can be found [on the plugin site](https://ascopes.github.io/protobuf-maven-plugin).

+To give a quick idea of what this looks like, see the following example:

 ```xml
 <plugin>